jccsvq/mesomath/progs/mtlookup.md

       -f FORCE, --force FORCE
-                            Force base unit to number FORCE (default: -1) -v, --verbose         Prints more information (default: False)
+                            Force base unit to number FORCE (default: -1) -v, --verbose         Prints more information (default: False) -p, --pedantic        Write the coefficients of the units in the measurements using the S and G Systems (default:
+                            False)

     jccsvq fecit, 2025.
 Public domain.

 ### Metrologies